-If the stipulated requirements of the National Benchmark Tests (Academic Literacy ≥ 64%) have not been met, or the results of the tests cannot be submitted, registration for and successful completion of the language foundation module (EALH1508) is mandatory.
+If the stipulated requirements of the National Benchmark Tests (Academic Literacy \geq 64%) have not been met, or the results of the tests cannot be submitted, registration for and successful completion of the language foundation module (EALH1508) is mandatory.

-Code Module Credits EALH1508 English Academic Literacy for the Humanities I 32
+Code Module Credits EALH1508 English Academic Literacy for the Humanities I

-As per the UFS General Rules, UFSS1504 (UFS101) is compulsory and a pre-requisite for degree completion.
+As per the UFS General Rules, UFSS1504 is compulsory and a pre-requisite for degree completion.
 Students in the extended programme, who passed SCLL1508, and students from the Higher Certificate, who passed (SCLL1414 + SCLL1524) will receive recognition for UFSS1512, which is equivalent to the first semester of UFSS1504.
-These students will then register for UFSS1502, a second semester module, which is equivalent to the second semester of UFSS1504.
-Mainstream students will register for UFSS1504, which is equal to UFS101.
+These students will then register for UFSS1522, a second semester module, which is equivalent to the second semester of UFSS1504.
+Mainstream students will register for UFSS1504.